M66B/FairEmail/FAQ.md

 To let apps like FairEmail reliably connect to the OpenKeychain service to encrypt/decrypt messages, it might be necessary to disable battery optimizations for the OpenKeychain app.

-FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients.
+FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients and send received Autocrypt headers to the OpenKeychain app for storage.

+All key handling is delegated to the OpenKey chain app for security reasons.
+This also means that FairEmail does not store PGP keys.

 Inline encrypted PGP in received messages is supported, but inline PGP signatures and inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.